 Finchingfield Bridge carries the B1053 over the village pond.
 It is an old bridge, approximately 200 years old in a deteriorating condition that needs to be dismantled and rebuilt.

-Following some initial proposals shared by Essex Highways approximately two years ago, new design options have been explored in discussion with Finchingfield Parish Council, Braintree District Councillors and County Members.
+Following some initial proposals shared by Essex Highways in 2016, new design options have been explored in discussion with Finchingfield Parish Council, Braintree District Councillors and County Members.

 Together, we aim to deliver a scheme that safeguards the bridge crossing for the future as well as protecting iconic views of the village.
 Key stakeholder groups will be invited to engage with us to help build plans to ensure that, if works go ahead, disruption is minimised.